Manamama/Sydney-Pi-Images/README.md

-# Sydney-Py-Images: Sydney Client with Image Support
+# Sydney-Py-Full: Sydney Client with Image and Context Support

 This project is a Python script that uses the Sydney Client to interact with OpenAI's Sydney API.
 It supports sending image prompts by uploading local files or providing URLs.